 Sports scientists also use hydraulic machine elements in their designs.
 Particularly when analysing the speed force on certain training equipment.
-As high forces can occur in the end positions, the Institute of Sports Science at the University of Tübingen relies on adjustable industrial
+As high forces can occur in the end positions, the Institute of Sports Science at the University of Tübingen relies on adjustable industrial shock absorbers to protect man and machine.

 For over 180 years, the Tübingen Sports Institute has been a permanent fixture in the German university landscape.
 More than 50 scientists now research and teach on various key topics in the areas of performance, health and education.
 The spectrum ranges from talent development and the design of sports competitions to school education and individualised health promotion.
 Department III, which focuses on biomechanics, movement and training science, is headed by Professor Dr Veit Wank.
 Among other things, his team deals with the analysis and optimisation of sporting movement sequences.
 In training science research, the focus is on the diagnosis of strength abilities in individual sports.
 In addition, talented athletes from athletics association squads and teams receive performance diagnostics support.